alecheckert/pyspaz/README.md

 # pyspaz

 `pyspaz` is a module for analyzing live cell single molecule tracking data.
-The package includes localization, tracking, visualization, and analysis utilities.
+The package includes localization, tracking, visualization, masking, quality control, and analysis utilities.

 As `pyspaz` is still in active development, the recommended means of installation is